 Benn D and Evans D (2010) Glaciers and Glaciation.
 Arnold.
 2nd edition.

 Cuffey K and Paterson W S (2010) The Physics of Glaciers.
 Pergamon.
 4th edition.

 Gurnell A. M. and Clark M. J. (eds) (1987).
 Glacio-fluvial Sediment Transfer - an Alpine perspective.
 Wiley.

 Hooke R LeB (1998) Principles of glacier mechanics, Prentice Hall.

 Sharp M., Richards K. S., and Tranter, M. (eds), (1998) Glacier Hydrology and Hydrochemistry, J. Wiley.

 Particularly useful Journals include the Journal of Glaciology, Annals of Glaciology, The Cryosphere, Nature, Science, Nature Geoscience, Journal of Geophysical Research, Geophysical Research Letters and Geology.

 ||Transferable skill-learning objectives

-- have developed their skills of critical analysis through inter-disciplinary study
+- students to have developed their skills of critical analysis through inter-disciplinary study

-- have further developed their ability to produce a written report based on library research
+- students to have further developed their ability to produce a logically argued written report based on library research

 |Course organiser||Prof Peter Nienow